Judit3/blog-with-django/README.md

 #### Home page

 The home page has a grey background, it presents the post grouped in three per window, with buttons to allow the navigation through the home page, giving the visitor an idea of what they are going to find in the website.

+It is set up using Bootstrap cards with three cards per row and three cards per window.

 <!-- ![Home page](static/images/readme/home-page.png) -->